-Any units in a unit trust that are not listed on an Australian securities exchange, such as privately held units or units listed on a foreign securities exchange, but not also on an Australian securities exchange.
+Any units in a unit trust that are not listed on an Australian securities exchange, such as

+- privately held units or - units listed on a foreign securities exchange and not on an Australian securities exchange.
 For example, units listed on the New York Stock Exchange.